CTF-FlagFrenzy/challenges/Decryption_Master/writeup.md

-# CTF Cryptography | Decryption Master Writeup: Hard Level
+# CTF Cryptography | Decryption Master Writeup: Expert Level

 ## Challenge Overview
 This challenge involves finding parts of a ciphertext hidden in various locations, combining them in the correct order, and decrypting them using AES-128 CBC.
 Below are the steps to solve the challenge: